DFW Oncology Navigators

 March 22 is Lynch Syndrome Day

-Posted about 1 year ago in Cancer Awareness
+Posted over 1 year ago in Cancer Awareness

 In the United States, it is estimated that 1 in 279 individuals have a genetic mutation associated with Lynch syndrome.